jurriaan/aico/docs/addon_refine.md

 ## 3. Refine the Response

 Now, we use `aico refine` to change the output.
-We instruct the AI to be more specific.
+We instruct the model to be more specific.

 ```console
 $ aico refine "Refine this to say it is a Rust script"